 15) Celebrating my birthday in Crater Lodge

-Crater Lodge and now in Uganda, but this is the first time that I’m celebrating it away from Jonathan.
+Crater Lodge in Uganda, but this is the first time that I’m celebrating it away from Jonathan.
 Looking back on all those years, I still can’t believe how far we’ve come and I’ll forever be grateful to all of you guys!
-I stayed at London, 2016 in Brazil, 2015 in Peru, 2014 in Vietnam.
+I celebrated my birthday last 2016 in London, 2015 in Brazil, 2014 in Peru, 2013 in Vietnam!
 I woke up to the chirping of the birds, As I opened my eyes, I saw the most beautiful and serene view of the Crater Lake.
 It was ecstatic!
-This is my 4th year celebrating my birthday since I started my long-term travel— 2013 in Uganda and I couldn’t be any happier with them!
+This is my 5th year celebrating my birthday since I started my long-term travel— 2013 in Uganda and I couldn’t be any happier with them!

 16) Riding Motorbikes in Kigali, Rwanda